KimJee/MobBox/docs/index.md

 ![Final Bounding Box](img/image6.png "Diagram for Proposal")

 We create model that can detect where the mob is on the screen.

+### Meeting Times

+Group Meetings: Thursday at 6:30pm and Saturday at 6:30pm

 ### Resources